 Barbara Wintergreen: Meanwhile, Baxter's fried-to-be is making the last minute preparations for her impending ending.

 - The Quiet One: David Schneider's facial expressions can be so funny that he doesn't need to say much to go with them, particularly evident in the shows Soap Within a Show "The Bureau".
-This was probably the reason why he plays a mime in an episode of Knowing Me Knowing You.
+This was probably the reason why he plays a mime in an episode of Knowing Me, Knowing You with Alan Partridge.

 - Running Gag: Lots of repeated sketches:

 - Weatherman Sylvester Stuart and his vague, confusing weather reports.

 - Travel correspondent Valerie Sinatra's reports always make mention of an on-going traffic jam on the M11.